zulip/zulip-terminal/README.md

 ```
 in another terminal, where `127.0.0.1` is the IP address and `6899` is port you find in `./debug.log`.

+#### There's no effect in Zulip Terminal after making local changes!

+This likely means that you have installed both normal and development versions of zulip-terminal.

+To ensure you run the development version:
+* If using pipenv, call `pipenv run zulip-term` from the cloned/downloaded `zulip-terminal` directory;
+* If using pip (pip3), ensure you have activated the correct virtual environment (venv); depending on how your shell is configured, the name of the venv may appear in the command prompt.
+Note that not including the `-e` in the pip3 command will also cause this problem.

 ### **Need Help?**
 Come meet us at [Zulip](https://chat.zulip.org/#narrow/stream/206-zulip-terminal).